apache/apisix-docker/README.md

 - `/centos/Dockerfile`builds APISIX on centos.

 - `/dashboard` contains two docker files - `Dockerfile.alpine` and `Dockerfile.centos`, which build APISIX dashboard on alpine and centos respectively.

-- `/all-in-one` enables you to quickly start apisix on alpine by following [these steps](https://github.com/apache/apisix-docker#quick-test-with-all-dependencies-in-one-docker-container).

 You can build these images as follows: